 The New Museum sits on unceded Indigenous land, specifically the homeland of the Lenape peoples.
+We acknowledge the genocide and continued displacement of Indigenous peoples during the colonial era and beyond.
 The island of Mannahatta in Lenapehoking has long been a gathering place for Indigenous people to trade and maintain kinship ties.
-Today, members of these communities continue to contribute to the life of this city and to celebrate their heritage, practice traditions, and care for the land and waterways.
+Today, these communities continue to contribute to the life of this city and to celebrate their heritage, practice traditions, and care for the land and waterways as sacred.

-This is a living land acknowledgement, and we will continue to revise and strengthen it in collaboration with community members in the coming months.
+We would like to particularly thank Dr. Mabel O. Wilson for her guidance in creating this site heritage narrative.
+This is a living site heritage, and we will continue to revise and strengthen it in collaboration with community members.

 Help us improve our website by taking a 5-minute survey with a chance to win $100!Take Survey